 CyberGhost offers split tunneling, but only on its mobile and desktop apps.
 Split tunneling lets you decide which apps go through the VPN and which you access with your regular IP.
 This is useful for online banking and watching domestic streaming sites because you can lose access to them when you connect to a VPN.

 Just remember, when you use split tunneling, anything you leave outside of the VPN is not encrypted.
 Don't leave out any apps that require privacy (like a BitTorrent client) or need to bypass geoblocks.

 Is Cyberghost fast?

 The simple and honest answer is, “Yes, it is fast enough.”
-I used Ookla’s speed test to evaluate my baseline speed without VPN in Athens, Greece, and the result was the following:
+I used Ookla's speed test to evaluate my baseline speed without a VPN in Athens, Greece, and the result was the following:

 The next table contains key European locations and long-distance ones, like the US, Canada, and Australia.
 I want to pinpoint another key feature here.